What is this Communications Training Workshop?

 How can I apply?

 The Communications Training Workshop is aimed primarily at individuals that have played a key role organising Support.
 Don’t Punish. campaign activities in the past in Asia.
 However individuals that have not had such experience but are planning to organise campaign activities in Asia this year are welcome to apply.
+Air fares, accomodation, visa costs and per diems will be provided.

 To apply, please complete the application form below and e-mail to Ms. Sof Akbar, Policy Support Officer, IDPC, by no later than Friday 23 March 2018.